yuwei2010/datasurfer/README.md

-An advanced software solution designed to effortlessly read various file formats and seamlessly convert them into structured dataframes.
-This powerful tool is engineered to streamline your data processing workflow, providing unparalleled flexibility and efficiency.
+Datastructure is a solution designed to effortlessly read various file formats and seamlessly convert them into structured dataframes.
+This tool is engineered to streamline the data processing workflow, providing unparalleled flexibility and efficiency.
 Key Features:

     Universal File Compatibility: